EssamK0/Image_Classification_Model/README.md

 - Sea
 - Street

+## Obtaining Kaggle API Token

+To download the dataset directly from Kaggle, you need to have a Kaggle API token (`kaggle.json`).
+Here's how you can obtain and upload it:

+1. Go to the Kaggle website and sign in (or sign up if you don't have an account).
+2. Navigate to your account settings by clicking on your profile picture in the top-right corner and selecting "Account".
+3. Scroll down to the API section and click on "Create New API Token".
+This will download a file named `kaggle.json`.
+4. Click the "Choose File" button below to upload your `kaggle.json` file.

 ## Model Architecture

 We employed a Convolutional Neural Network (CNN) for image classification.
 The model architecture consists of multiple convolutional layers followed by max-pooling layers to extract relevant features from the images.
 After flattening the output, dense layers are used for classification, with a softmax activation function to output probabilities for each class.